rcghpge/data-3442-lab/README.md

 There are several methods to setup your initial R environment.
 You can run R in a GUI via RStudio, VS Code, a Jupyter notebook via a web browser, or on the command line in Bash.
 For beginner-friendly RStudio, VS Code, or Jupyter notebooks is recommended.

 ---
+## Getting Started in Bash
+To get started see Github documentation to install this repository into your local machine: [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?platform=linux&tool=webui)

 ## Bash Development Workflow
 Install R:
 ```bash